Nursery Education Funding (NEF)

 Children who turn two or three years of age between:

-Funding term free hours commence:
+Funding term funded hours commence:

 1 April and 31 August